kgonzale/instagram-basic-display-api/README.md

 Trying to cache mock data is tough to do, my approach would be to cache on the rest api layer, then send a 304 back to the client if the data they are trying to fetch is cached.

+Webhook could be put into some sort of user secret.
 Latest post date can be grabbed by using regex, unfortunately I ran over 2 hours on this project.

+### Webhook

+If you want to test the webhook, join the discord server here -> https://discord.gg/mnQqbSj5

 ### Addison Rae imgur